1oki/bubbles-game/README.md

 # Bubbles (Match-3) Game
-This project is a Match-3 Puzzle Game built with PixiJS and TypeScript.
+This project is a Match-3 Puzzle Game built with PixiJS, GSAP.
+Howler and TypeScript.
 Players swap adjacent tiles to create groups of 3 or more matching tiles, which are then destroyed to gain points.
 The game includes sound effects and background music, each with independent mute/unmute controls.

 ## Features
 - Match-3 Mechanics: Swap adjacent tiles to form groups of three or more.